ckb-js/lumos/packages/ckb-indexer/README.md

 ## **Migration**

-if you want to migrate native indexer to ckb-indexer please check more detail in our [migration docs](https://github.com/nervosnetwork/lumos/blob/develop/packages/ckb-indexer/mirgation.md)
+If you want to migrate native indexer to ckb-indexer, please check more detail in our [migration docs](https://github.com/nervosnetwork/lumos/blob/develop/packages/ckb-indexer/mirgation.md)